CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

 The final output will print out the average imidacloprid concentration, longevity, and days paralyzed for the given input (Sociality or Genus/Species).
 Use the following examples as a template for the output

+## Running this code
+in order for this code to work it needs a parameter of the name of the CSV file to read to be provided to the program.
+In the "Run Command" box, next to the User Input box, enter the name of the file "BEETOX.csv"

 ### Example given genus (Apis):
 ```
 Averages for APIS bees: